luminaxster/SWE432/README.md

 ```
 ## Session 3: From XHR to Promises	- September 7th

+## Session 4: From Fetch to Axios	- September 14th

 Try using this API to make the same server request with 4 different libraries.
 You can run it [live](https://codesandbox.io/s/swe-432-react-popcorn-sales-forked-cieih).

 This is an API usage example: